Getting Started with AVR-IoT WG

 - Now add a data graph widget to add a graph to the dashboard, then go to its settings.

-- Give the data graph a name (such as “AVR-IoT Temperature Reading”), then in its Device Parameters field click Select to enter the progression of selecting the following parameters for the data graph’s device information:
+- Give the data graph a name (such as “AVR-IoT Temperature Reading”), then in its Data Source field click Select and choose the following configuration options for the widget:

 - Cloud Storage: Select the cloud storage that is storing the temperature data.